rubendario981/Code-challenge-Inventories/readme.md

-# Boiler plate
+# Code challenge - inventories

-This a package that include both, client and server side for any application
+This a package that include both, client and server side for solve the code challenge about inventories

-# Description Client side
+# Description Client side (tech stack)
 - React with javascript and vite
 - Redux
 - Tailwind
+- React router DOM

 # Description Server side
 - Server works with Nodejs